alexch/codelikethis/public/lessons/agile_development/inceptions.md

   * Will an emerging technology disrupt this product?
   * Can the client support success?
 *	Technical risks
   * Are there 3rd party integrations?
-  * Are there unknown technologies/libraries to learn?
+  * Are there unknown technologies or libraries to learn?
   * Does the product rely on platforms that are changing, e.g. Android or Apple Watch?
 *	Schedule risks
   * Must we satisfy other parties, e.g. developers on another team?